TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 ### 5. Debrief

 * Talk about the difference between interactive and script mode.
 Discuss why you might want to use the interpreted mode: sometimes it can be faster to debug a single line and make sure it works!
-* Talk about differences between SNAP! and Python for declaring variables.

 ## Accommodation/Differentiation